 Alfred Angas Scott of the Scott motorcycle company was responsible for this oddball.
-He started the motorcycle company in 1907 but left in 1915 to form the Scott Autocar company.
-In this capacity he designed a machine gun carrier based on the motorcycle/sidecar layout.
-The armed forces did not adopt his design and so after the war Scott adapted it into this asymmetrical 2 seater as cheap practical transportation.
-Handling must have been suspect as the right side wheels were in line and the 2 cylinder 2 stroke engine was center mounted.
+He started the motorcycle company in 1907 but left in 1915 to form the Scott Autocar company where he designed a machine gun carrier based on the motorcycle/sidecar layout.
+The armed forces did not adopt his design and so after the war Scott adapted it into this asymmetrical 2 seater intended as cheap practical transportation.
+Handling must have been suspect as the right side wheels were in line and the 2 cylinder 2 stroke engine was located on the right side.

-This strange-looking vehicle was not a sales success, apparently only 100-200 were made during 3 years of production.
-The company folded in 1924.
+The strange-looking vehicle was not a sales success, apparently only 100-200 were made during 3 years of production.
+The company folded in 1925.